Michael-Ainsworth/Michael-Ainsworth.github.io/projects/index.md

 ___

-This page includes my prior and current research!
+This page includes my projects!